OpenDataLiteracy/WSL-AMF/resources/guidelines-and-publications.md

 [Neumaier et al 2017 Automated method of assessing metadata](http://doi.acm.org/10.1145/2964909)

+[Bright et al. 2015](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2613853)- Tackles the problem of black box use of OGD.
+Cites something suggesting privatce citizen use of data is likely small, proxy organizations are the key.
+They assessed metadata richness by number of tags and length of description.
+This paper has good references but I think their work is flawed- does not actually identify reasons for downloads, only relationships b/t downloads and other factors, correlation, no causation!

 *From Nic*

 Data quality assessment of maintenance reporting procedures.
 (2016).
 Expert Systems with Applications, 63, [145–164.](https://doi.org/10.1016/j.eswa.2016.06.043) -Very similar to Neumaier et al but with business branch maintenance reporting.
 Technical.